Labor history of the United States: Anti-communism

-The AFL had always opposed Communists inside the labor movement.
+The AFL had always opposed communists inside the labor movement.
 After 1945 they took their crusade worldwide.
-The CIO had major Communist elements who played a key role in organizational work in the late 1930s and war years.
+The CIO had major communist elements who played a key role in organizational work in the late 1930s and war years.
 By 1949 they were purged.
 The AFL and CIO strongly supported the Cold War policies of the Truman administration, including the Truman Doctrine, the Marshall Plan and NATO.

 Left-wing elements in the CIO protested and were forced out of the main unions.
-Thus Walter Reuther of the United Automobile Workers purged the UAW of all Communist elements.
-He was active in the CIO umbrella as well, taking the lead in expelling eleven Communist-dominated unions from the CIO in 1949.

-As a leader of the anti-Communist center-left, Reuther was a founder of the liberal umbrella group Americans for Democratic Action in 1947.
+Walter Reuther of the United Automobile Workers purged the UAW of communist members.
+He was active in the CIO umbrella as well, taking the lead in expelling eleven communist-dominated unions from the CIO in 1949.
+As a leader of the anti-communist center-left, Reuther was a founder of the liberal umbrella group Americans for Democratic Action in 1947.
 In 1949 he led the CIO delegation to the London conference that set up the International Confederation of Free Trade Unions in opposition to the communist-dominated World Federation of Trade Unions.
 He had left the Socialist Party in 1939, and throughout the 1950s and 1960s was a leading spokesman for liberal interests in the CIO and in the Democratic Party.
 James B. Carey also helped influence the CIO's pullout from the WFTU and the formation of the International Confederation of Free Trade Unions dedicated to promoting free trade and democratic unionism worldwide.
-Carey in 1949 had formed the International Union of Electrical Workers, a new CIO union for electrical workers, because the old one, the United Electrical, Radio and Machine Workers of America, was tightly controlled by the left.
+Carey in 1949 had formed the International Union of Electrical Workers, a new CIO union for electrical workers, because the old one, the United Electrical, Radio and Machine Workers of America, was tightly held by the left.

 Marxian economist Richard D. Wolff argues that anti-communism was part of a strategy by big business, Republicans and conservatives to single out and destroy the members of the coalition that forced through the New Deal, namely organized labor, socialist and communist parties.